icubam/icubam/README.md

 ## More information about ICUBAM

 This software stack is currently being used by the ICU system in Eastern France to help manage the COVID crisis.

-The project was co-built between ICU Doctors from CHRU Nancy/Université de Loraine with and engineers from INRIA & Polytechnique.
-It was fleshed out live during the Covid crisis in Eastern
-France to answer an urgent need for finding available ICU beds in a saturated and deteriorating situation.
+The project was co-built by ICU Doctors from CHRU Nancy/Université de Loraine and engineers from INRIA & Polytechnique.
+It was fleshed out live during the Covid crisis in Eastern France to answer an urgent need for finding available ICU beds in a saturated and deteriorating situation.
 At the time of writing, 5 engineers are working full-time, 7 days a week, on the project, in direct contact with the team of ICU doctors on the ground.

 Most of the data handled by ICUBAM is less than 1 hour old.
 ICUBAM integrates with the ministry of health's back-end system for